galister/wlx-overlay-s/wgui/doc/widgets.md

 _Set to 0 if you want to exclude this widget from altering the event state_

+`consume_mouse_events`: "1" | "0"

+_Used in case of overlapping pop-ups or windows, most notably applied to various backgrounds_

 `new_pass`: "1" | "0"

 _Set to 1 if you want to render overlapping pop-ups to properly render your widgets in order.
 Wgui renders with as few Vulkan drawcalls as possible, so this is your responsibility._